 Yes.
 Who and/or how?

-#32 Updated by Kurtis almost 3 years ago
+#32 Updated by Kurtis about 3 years ago

 I suggest seperating the porting of Tails to ARM from this "Handheld Tails" ticket.
 There are more and more laptops that have ARM processors now, and the tasks needed to port Tails to those laptops would be much less than the tasks needed to port Tails to touchscreens and mobile devices.